bluejoe2008/graiphdb/README.md

 Also, you may visit `http://localhost:7474`  to browse graph data in `neo4j-browser`.

+NOTE: `cypher-shell` will recognize `//` as starting of comments, so some commands with `//` are recommended to be tested in `neo4j-browser`.

 ### <a name='STEP4.queryingonGraiphDB'></a>STEP 4. querying on GraiphDB

 in `cypher-shell` or `neo4j-browser`, users can input `Cypher` commands to query on GraiphDB.